How did Luke find Jodi's body?

 "I noticed it when I was down, when we were walking down, because we were going slower and had managed Mia calm in to tracking mode and I'd noticed it with the torch, but I hadn't taken it you know, know anything about it."

-Luke says that he noticed the hole in the wall for the first time while walking past it on the way back down with the others and before Mia alerted, prompting him to turn back and investigate.
+Luke said that he noticed the hole in the wall for the first time while walking past it on the way back down with the others and before Mia alerted, prompting him to turn back and investigate.
 But if he never walked past the V break, this can't be the case.

 Comments